PhoenixGreen/Cypherpunk-Times/Revisions-23-24/Revision-August-2023.md

 # Phoenix Green - Editor Work (Content - Imports, Edits, Curated, Communications and site improvements):

 Billing Breakdown for Editor Role (max billable 10hrs per week).
-This section is to identify the workload of the editor role and approximate time each task takes.
+This section is to identify the workload of the editor role.

 ## Site Admin
 Reporting Structure: Completion Date - Work undertaken - Link or detailed description
 * Website backup - ??LINK?? - This work is now being handle by Bee and bochinchero
-* Communications - ??
+* Communications - Working with Firo community to bring content to the platform.
+Asked DGB and ZEC communities about content opportunities. spoke to Richard Red about an article series on DAO structures, this looks very promising.
-* Creator onboarding - ??
+* Creator onboarding - @tallamericano is now producing two articles a month for the site.
-* Website edits and admin - ??
+* Website edits and admin - Continue to update graphics, links and text to fit the new site.
+Each new project now has it's own section and where appropriate so do individual products.

 ## Social Media Campaigns
 Reporting Structure: Post Title – Campaign Type – Start Date – End Date